Fall Begins: Here’s How Much Money Pumpkin Spice Products Rake In

 Over the past couple of decades, before the leaves even begin turning colors as summer shifts to fall, pumpkin spice begins to pop up wherever you look.
 Not only the infamous Pumpkin Spice Latte — either loved or hated by many — but in more food items than you can even imagine.

 Chips, beverages, baked goods, curry, cereal.
-You can even get Bud Light pumpkin spice flavored hard seltzer this year, pumpkin Cup-o-Noodles and pumpkin Pop-Tarts.
-Trader Joe’s releases a number of pumpkin flavored products every year (though not all of them pumpkin spice), including overnight oats and yogurt.
-However, they stretch the loyalty of even pumpkin spice fanatics with such products as: pumpkin Alfredo sauce, pumpkin hummus and pumpkin dog treats.
+You can even get a Bud Light pumpkinspice flavored hard seltzer this year, pumpkin Cup-o-Noodles and Pumpkin Pie Pop-Tarts.
+Trader Joe’s releases a number of pumpkin flavored products every year — if food blogger @markie_devo’s recent instagram post is correct, this year’s selections will include gluten-free streussel muffins, gnocci, cookies and chipotle roasting sauce.
+However, the chain has, in the past, stretched the loyalty of even pumpkin spice fanatics with such products as: pumpkin Alfredo sauce and pumpkin dog treats.
 You can even scent your home (candles) and your body (lotions) with the fragrance of pumpkin spice.

 Though this particular spicy-sweet flavor seems to have been haunting grocery stores and coffee shops forever, in truth, its ascent to popularity began in 2003, according to Ad Age.
 This was when Starbucks first introduced its Pumpkin Spice Latte (or PSL to customers).
 The initial tests were a raving success and by 2013, the drink was so popular that individual Starbucks could not keep up with the demand, according to Fast Company.
 Will this seasonal sensation finally run its course, or is it here to stay?
 And just how much money are people spending on pumpkin spice-flavored products?